meschedl/Unckless-Lab-Notebook-Maggie/_posts/2024-02-24-viral-load-qPCR-1.md

 title: Two sets of qPCR on viral load samples
 ---

-## PIF 3 and TPI PCR on D. innubila injected with dilutions of DiNV from day 0, 1, 3, and 5 set 1 and 2
+## PIF 3 and TPI qPCR on D. innubila injected with dilutions of DiNV from day 0, 1, 3, and 5 set 1 and 2

 Sample information can be found [here](https://docs.google.com/spreadsheets/d/14mcSX0mDDw-3cea6Oii0t9ylY7oqrMfXe3hAOwqSgEg/edit?gid=938060891#gid=938060891), and injection information is [here](https://meschedl.github.io/Unckless-Lab-Notebook-Maggie/2023/12/12/DiNV-dilution-viral-load-injections.html)